kiran2s/3D-Arena-Shooter/README.md

 NOTE: Please use Firefox to play this game as it is the only known browser that completely supports our game.
 A workaround needs to be done to allow textures to load on a Chrome.
+NOTE: Your aiming sensitivity might be too high or too low based on your mouse's settings and DPI.
+To alter the in-game mouse sensitivity:
+- locate the globalVars.js file in the Project folder and open it using Notepad.
+- find the var named "rotateAmt" and adjust its value accordingly.
+	- the higher the value, the higher the aiming sensitivity.

 Controls:
 Move the mouse while holding down the right mouse button to aim